juliend2/bicycle/README.md

 The command line interface
 --------------------------

-Bicycle includes a CLI, which is used to generate schema migrations.
+Bicycle includes a (Ruby) Command-line interface, which is used to generate valid schema migrations.

-To install it, add the cli folder into your shell $PATH, like this:
+To install it, add the cli folder into your shell $PATH, for example:

     export PATH="$PATH:/Applications/XAMPP/htdocs/lib/bicycle/cli"